There are plenty of active, behavioural changes that we can make in order to cut our energy bills.

 EU energy labels used to range from A to G. Since then, A+, A++ and A+++ had to be introduced to keep up with technological advances.

 When you’re comparing appliances, don’t just take into account the up-front cost.
 All appliances have running energy costs associated with them.
 A more energy efficient product will reduce your energy use and cut your carbon footprint.
+This is a great, passive way to reduce your potential future energy consumption, without having to think about it past the point of purchase.

 According to Simon Evans from Carbon Brief, a switch from a B/C-rated fridge to an A++ rated fridge can halve that appliances energy usage.